petyaracz/Racz2023trance/Readme.md

 | Nuclear family | Afro-Asiatic   |        -1.50 |
 | Nuclear family | Austronesian   |        -1.95 |

-lot of forking paths. slavery in atlantic-congo noteworthy. maybe. overall not really.
+The results strongly suggest that possession trance and slavery as well as nuclear family organisation developed independently across the three phylogenies.
+One apparent exception is slavery and possession trance in Afro-Asiatic languages, which of course cover the famed description of possession trance practices in the Sudan and the Horn of Africa.
+But a Bayes Factor of 4 is not substantial.
+Overall, there is little evidence here for trait co-evolution.

+The phylogenetic comparative analysis concedes with a large number of limitations.
+It remains true that it does not lend additional support to the cross-cultural analysis.

 ## 8. Summary

-These results go some way in confirming hypotheses on the cross-cultural correlates of possession trance in the literature.
+The overall results go some way in confirming hypotheses on the cross-cultural correlates of possession trance in the literature.
 Bourguignon (1968) explicitly tests the variables of slavery, jurisdictional hierarchy, settlement patterns, and kin groups.
-Shaara (1992) point to a high value placed on female virginity at marriage, captured here by norms of premarital sexual behaviour for girls, C. P. Wood and Stockly (2018) point to the role of moralising high gods.
-These are all important variables in our model.
+Shaara (1992) point to a high value placed on female virginity at marriage, captured here by norms of premarital sexual behaviour for girls, C. P.
+Wood and Stockly (2018) point to the role of moralising high gods.
+These are all important variables in our cross-cultural model.
 Greenbaum (1973) and Shaara (1992) point to sexual division of labour but this is not relevant in our model.

 Note that Shaara (1992) use cognatic kinship as a proxy of social complexity (which in itself is robustly supported by our model) while